 The New Sarepta area has been my home since 1983.
 I live in my husband’s childhood home on our family farm.
 Our family includes two adult sons and five grandchildren.
 Four generations of Eckerts have attended the New Sarepta Schools.

-I was an elementary school teacher for 25 years. (including substitute teaching in the end.)
-My career began in New Sarepta.
-Teaching students to love learning, seeing them engaged in discovery and building relationships that are still important to me was very fulfilling.
+I was an elementary school teacher for 25 years (including substitute teaching in the end).
+My career began around the age of five as the child of a teacher.
+I spent time in my mom’s kindergarten classroom when ever I could.
+Helping to prepare materials, marking little assignments and pretending I was the real teacher steered my career path.
+I officially became a real teacher at New Sarepta Elementary School.
+Teaching students to love learning, seeing them engaged in discovery and building relationships, that are still important to me, was very fulfilling.
 Most of my teaching career was with Edmonton Public Schools.

-I have enjoyed volunteering in Sunday School, Children’s clubs and as a musician.
-I sang with Sweet Adelines for many years and currently am a member of the Festival Singers in Sherwood Park.
+I have enjoyed volunteering in my church and community, and as a musician.
 I foster large breed dogs, many with complex behaviors, for a local rescue.
 My hunt for challenges led me into the dog training industry and boarding business after I retired from teaching.
 I breed registered German Shepherds.
-My pack includes a four pound Biewer Terrier, Halley, who makes me very happy.
+My pack also includes a four pound Biewer Terrier named Halley.

 As a 14 year Beaumont resident, and a mother of five, I have been actively involved in our community and schools since my children started pre-school.
 I know the past four years were just the first chapter in making a difference and truly hope that I have the opportunity to continue the momentum.

 I am a firm believer in transparency and collaboration.
-I hope to earn your vote so I may continue to provide this to our parents, community and students.
 One of the best tools one can bring to this role is to be an active and engaged listener.
 I pride myself on this quality and have used this to ensure that the voice of our community, families, staff and students is heard at the Board table.